Shish Tawook

 How to make shish tawook

-This recipe is all about the the marinade!
+This recipe is all about the marinade!
 I’ve played around with different options and this combination is by far my favorite!

 Essentially the three most important ingredients in the marinade are yogurt, lemon juice and garlic (6 whole garlic cloves!).
 But I also add tomato paste to give it that rich red color, and some other spices including paprika, cinnamon, oregano and ginger.
 Mix it all together and you’ll get this orangey creamy color ready for you to coat the chicken with.